 **For most domains on our system, the Designated Agent is enabled so the Prior Registrant won’t be receiving the confirmation e-mail.**

-3. After a change of registrant has been completed, prior and new registrant will receive a confirmation notice informing them that the change has completed.
-Even if the e-mail address of the Prior and New Registrant are the same, the policy requires this notice to be sent to in two separate e-mails.
-There is no further response required from registrants at this point of the process.
+3. After a change of registrant has been completed, prior and new registrant will receive a confirmation notice informing them that the change has been completed.
+Even if the e-mail address of the Prior and New Registrant are the same, the policy requires this notice to be sent in two separate e-mails.
+There is no further response required from registrants at this point in the process.